webdevcody/ppai-next-starter/README.md

 Welcome to the [ProjectPlannerAI](https://projectplannerai.com) StarterKit boilerplate!
 This is a github template which contains the following technology we feel is a great starting point for any new SaaS product.

-Built with the Next.js 14 App Router, TypeScript, Stripe, Shadcn & Tailwind CSS.
+Built with the Next.js 14 App Router, TypeScript, Drizzle ORM, Stripe, Shadcn & Tailwind CSS.

 ![demo](https://github.com/webdevcody/ppai-next-starter/assets/39573679/46f68cfd-5f85-4150-ace6-5a140ac5a3a5)